 READY, FIRE, AIM: I Love Lucy, Part One

-This is a photo of Lucy.
+This is a photo of Lucy, celebrating her 50th anniversary.

 Or rather, it’s Lucy, as she was imagined by a sculptor working for a museum.
 Probably the National Museum in Addis Ababa, Ethiopia, near where Lucy was partly discovered.